 There are two main types of succession:

-Primary succession – occurs on areas without previous vegetation, such as after volcanic eruptions.
+- Primary succession – occurs on areas without previous vegetation, e.g. after volcanic eruptions.

-Secondary succession – occurs when an area is recolonised after a disturbance (e.g. clearing, fire, flooding).
+- Secondary succession – occurs when an area is repopulated after a disturbance (e.g. clearing, fire, flooding).

-As succession progresses, biodiversity, biomass and ecological stability increase.
-The goal is to create a resilient system that is self-sustaining and regenerative.
+During succession, species diversity, biomass and ecological stability increase.
+The aim is to create a resilient system that is self-sustaining and regenerative.

 A food forest is more than a collection of edible plants – it is a living ecosystem